redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/1-compliance/openscap-exercise.md

 Automated Smart Management Workshop: Configuring and performing an OpenSCAP Scan
 ================================================================================

 In this exercise, we will learn how to configure and perform an OpenSCAP scan using playbooks in Ansible Automation Platform 2 with Satellite.
 When running multiple Red Hat Enterprise Linux systems, it's important to keep all of these systems compliant with a meaningful security policy and perform security scans often.
 OpenSCAP is an open source project that is used by government agencies, corporations, as well as e-commerce (just to name a few examples).
 OpenSCAP provides tools for automated vulnerability checking.
-Satellite can be loaded with RPM packages for SCAP workbench v1.2.0-5 which will provide scanning capabilities.
-Satellite is also loaded with the SCAP security guide v0.1.54-3 for RHEL7 and CentOS devices which provides the appropriate XCCDF benchmarks for PCI and STIG compliance for the purpose of this exericse.
+Satellite can be loaded with RPM packages for SCAP workbench v1.2.0-8 which will provide scanning capabilities.
+Satellite is also loaded with the SCAP security guide v0.1.54-3 for RHEL7 and CentOS devices which provides the appropriate XCCDF benchmarks for PCI and STIG compliance for the purpose of this exercise.
+This exercise will focus on RHEL systems, CentOS will be out of scope.

 Environment
 -----------